-Sec.
-48. A military court may punish for contempt a person subject to this code who wilfully and unlawfully refuses to be sworn or to affirm as a witness or who refuses to answer a legal or proper question or who uses a menacing word, sign, or gesture in the court's presence, or who disturbs the court proceedings by riot or disorder.
-The punishment for contempt in a summary court-martial proceeding shall be imprisonment for not more than 25 days, or a fine of not more than \$25.00, or both.
-The punishment for contempt in any other military court shall be imprisonment for not more than 100 days, or a fine of not more than \$100.00, or both.
+A military court may punish for contempt an individual subject to this code who willfully and unlawfully refuses to be sworn or to affirm as a witness, or who refuses to answer a legal or proper question, or who uses a menacing word, sign, or gesture in the court's presence, or who disturbs the court proceedings by riot or disorder.
+The punishment for contempt in a summary court-martial proceeding must be confinement for not more than 25 days or a fine of not more than \$500.00, or both.
+The punishment for contempt in any other military court must be confinement for not more than 100 days or a fine of not more than \$2,500.00, or both.